canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 ```

 You will notice that this part (named `gnu-bash`) works very much like the `gnu-hello` part from
-the steps before.
-It downloads a tarball too and builds it using the `autotools` plugin.
-You
+before: it downloads a tarball and builds it using the `autotools` plugin.

-learned this during the step before, we still need to define the command we want to expose.
-Let's
+As we did before, we need to define the command we want to expose.
+Let's do this now.
+In the 'apps'
-do this now.
-In the `apps` definition, add:
+definition, add:

 ```yaml
 apps: